-- You’ll be doing a lot of research – If you make your flashcards, chances are that you will understand everything that is on the card when you see it in your review sessions.
-Unfortunately, when you see a new card for the first time, it may require you to do some research before you understand what the card is talking about.
-Again, pre-made decks will most likely save you time, but just be aware that if you don’ know anything in the deck you might be better off just making your cards.
+- You’ll be doing a lot of research – If you make your flashcards, chances are that you will understand everything on the card when you see it in your review sessions.
+Unfortunately, when you see a new card for the first time, it may require you to research before you understand what the card is talking about.
+Again, pre-made decks will most likely save you time, but just be aware that if you don’t know anything in the deck, you might be better off just making your cards.

-- Don’t download too many decks – Just because I have given a long list of amazing Anki decks doesn’t mean you should start doing all of them straight away.
+- Don’t download too many decks – Just because I have given a long list of unique Anki decks doesn’t mean you should start doing all of them straight away.
 Pick a few that you like and stick to them.
 Be consistent with doing your reviews every day.
-If you download too many decks you will almost certainly never get a chance to do most of them to a good level.
+If you download too many decks, you will almost certainly never get a chance to do most of them to a reasonable level.
 It’s better to stick to a few and do them well.

 - Don’t always look at “last updated” – Some decks are timeless and rarely need updating.
 For example, the USA vector maps deck (number 5 on the list) was last updated in 2013.
-Does that it’s bad?
+Does that it’s terrible?
 Of course not!
-It is still a great deck that should. be used by anyone wanting to learn the states.
-Of course, some decks should be updated regularly like the AnKing medical school deck (number 1 on the list).
+It is still a great deck that should. be used by anyone wanting to learn about the states.
+Of course, some decks should be updated regularly, like the AnKing medical school deck (number 1 on the list).

-Another approach that you can take is to download a deck and use it for ideas.
+Another approach you can take is downloading a deck and using it for ideas.
 You don’t necessarily have to use all the cards in the deck.

 Where to Find More Anki Decks

 Here are some places where you can find more Anki decks: